Acly/krita-ai-tools/README.md

 ## Installation

-The current version of the plugin is built for [Krita 5.2.0](https://krita.org/en/download/krita-desktop/).
+The current version of the plugin is built for [Krita 5.2.0](https://krita.org/en/download/krita-desktop/) and has been confirmed to also work for Krita 5.2.1.
 Using it with other versions may lead to crashes.

 You can download the latest version of the plugin from the [releases page](https://github.com/Acly/krita-ai-tools/releases).